 - "Currently logged in to" drop-down list allows you to switch to another CM site, provided you have permissions to work in that site.
 (The default selection in this drop-down list is the site you are currently logged in to.)
-See "Switching to Another Site," on page 53. - "Create New..." drop-down list allows you to create new assets of the asset types available in the list.
-After you select the desired asset type, click Go to display the "New" asset form.
+See "Switching to Another Site," on page 54. - "Create New..." drop-down list allows you to create new assets of the asset types available in the list.
+After you select the desired asset type, click Search to display the "New" asset form.
 Note that the contents of this list are determined by the permissions granted to you by the CS administrator.
 See "Creating Assets," on page 66. - Tags tree allows you to create, run, rename, and delete tags.
-See "Organizing Assets," on page 86. - Site Plan tree provides a hierarchical view of the way the pages and their associated assets on your site are organized, which helps you visualize the configuration of pages and their contents.
-It also helps you understand the relationships and dependencies that exist for any given page.
-For instructions on navigating the site plan, see "Accessing Assets Using the Site Plan Tree," on page 51. - Asset Tree shows the assets available in the current site, organized according to their respective asset types and flex relationship hierarchies.
-For instructions on navigating the asset tree, see "Accessing Assets Using the Asset Tree," on page 52.
+See "Organizing Assets," on page 96. - Site Plan tree provides a hierarchical view of the way the pages and their associated assets on your site are organized, which helps you visualize the configuration of pages and their contents, and allows you to place and unplace pages in the site's hierarchy.
+The Site Plan tree also helps you understand the relationships and dependencies that exist for any given page.
+For instructions on navigating the site plan, see "Accessing Assets Using the Site Plan Tree," on page 52.
+For instructions on placing and unplacing pages, see "Placing and Unplacing Pages on a Site," on page 136. - Asset Tree shows the assets available in the current site, organized according to their respective asset types and flex relationship hierarchies.
+For instructions on navigating the asset tree, see "Accessing Assets Using the Asset Tree," on page 53.